onedata/onedata-documentation/doc/administering_onedata/storage_import.md

   the Oneprovider interfaces, and the changes should be reflected in the supported space.

-> **NOTE**: In other setups, it is **not recommended** to enable storage import, as it will introduce unnecessary overheads and might cause unwanted behaviour related to conflict resolution during standard space use.
+> **NOTE**: In other setups, it is **not recommended** to enable storage import, as it will introduce unnecessary overheads.
 Essentially, the regular storage setup in Onedata assumes that the supporting storage is initially empty and dedicated exclusively for being accessed by Oneprovider.
 This should be the preferred setup, except for the two above-mentioned cases.

 Storage import can be enabled only if the space is supported with an [`Imported storage`](storage_configuration.md#imported-storage).